trierdo/m3-redux-statemanagement/README.md

 	`<td>{window.CS.getBMState().products[0].product_amount}</td>`
 	<td>{window.CS.getBMState().products[0].product_totalPrice} €</td>

-#### for active edit mode, define two more methods to increase or decrease the amount:
+#### iteration 4: for active edit mode, define two more methods to increase or decrease the amount:

 within the amount cell of the simple product table, add two buttons to increase and decrease the amount:
     `<button onClick={this.handleAmountIncrease}>+</button>`